faraji-ombonya/portfolio/articles/using-dictionaries-to-solve-neat-little-problems-in-python.md

 #### A better solution implemented with a dictionary

 To improve this code, we first pack the serializers into a dictionary.
-The key of each item in the dict is a profile type, and the value is the serializer for that profile type.
+The key of each item in the dictionary is a profile type, and the value is the serializer for that profile type.

 ```
 profile_serializers_dict = {